DyloG783/gamer-buddy/README.md

 Run postgres db command:
 dont need to run in with app.
 Use PSQL command tool for console access

+PSQL:
+view databases; \l
+connect to db; \c mydb
+    view tables; \dt
+    delete all data from table; DELETE FROM your_table_name;
+quit psql; \q

+Run a script:
+with "tsx" (which allow imports into script); npx tsx myscript.ts (while in directory need to figure out tsconfig to run from anywhere)

+Current script flow:
+1. saveTwitchAuthTokenToDb; fetches auth token from twitch api and saves it to db
+2.

 Need help with:
-- setting nav height as %viewport bad idea?
 - "any" ts types
-- should I use global css at all with tailwind?
-- front end validation approach?
+- front end validation approach? = https://react-hook-form.com/
-- managing async & promises (i.e. games/page.tsx)
-- storing only 1 instance of a token in a DB table? (i.e. games/page.tsx)
+- storing only 1 instance of a token in a DB table? = use a script instead
     - paginating api responses. getting into db
     - background jobs / workers for things like api auth?

 alt accounts:
 Google(https://console.cloud.google.com/)